JanmejayM/Smart-Lock-System/README.md

-# Project idea and codes all developed by:
+## Project idea and codes all developed by:
 ## Janmejay Mohapatra
-B.Tech Electrical & Electronics Engineering
+### B.Tech in Electrical & Electronics Engineering

 # Smart-Lock-System
 Smart Lock System Using Arduino and NodeMCU with BLYNK